CSEL’s Annual Lecture

-CSEL’s Zoe Given-Wilson will be speaking at the 40 year celebration of Irish Association of Law Teachers
+CSEL’s Zoe Given-Wilson spoke at the 40 year celebration of Irish Association of Law Teachers

-Zoe’s talk is titled ‘Taking care: Vicarious Trauma and burnout from working in law’ and will take place at the event in Limerick on 22-24 November 2019.
+Zoe’s talk was titled ‘Taking care: Vicarious Trauma and burnout from working in law’ and took place at the event in Limerick on 22-24 November 2019.

 Relationships, Research and Reflections: A PhD student “Speed-Networking” event

 CSEL and the Rights and Freedoms Research Cluster from Royal Holloway’s Deptartment of Law and Criminology held it’s first afternoon of PhD “speed-networking” on 21 November 2019.
 PhD students were be able to discuss how their research impacts human relationships in wider society as well as their own relationships with their research.

 CSEL’s Co-director Professor Amina Memon will give the University of Kent’s School of Psychology Annual Lecture 2019

 Titled ‘Interviewing witnesses of crime: State of the science and future directions’, Professor Memon’s lecture will focus on police witness interview techniques.
 The lecture will take place on 31 October 2019.